w0lle/grunt-nwabap-ui5uploader/README.md

 Default: `false`

 Specify if you require the application index (program /UI5/APP_INDEX_CALCULATE) for the application to be recalculated after the BSP application is uploaded.
-Note: this only works on ADT version 1.30.x or higher (User Interface Add-On 2.0 for SAP NetWeaver).
+Note: This only works with team repository provider version 1.30.x or higher and User Interface Add-On 2.0 for SAP NetWeaver.

 #### options.resources.cwd
 Type: `String`